-In Europe, moderate conservatives seek to steal hard-right’s thunder
+In Europe, moderate conservatives seek to steal hard right’s thunder

 On the surface, Mr. Wilders has had to compromise to secure his coalition agreement.
 He has agreed not to be prime minister, to drop his campaign to leave the EU, and to soften his broadsides against migrants and Muslims.

 Still, the agreement does include far tougher immigration and asylum controls.
-It also lowers the country’s climate-change targets.
+It also lowers the country’s climate change targets.

 In the words of an editorial in the French daily Le Monde, the deal has required the VVD in effect to “integrate” Mr. Wilder’s ideas, in the hope that a combination of his newfound legitimacy and “the reality of power” will moderate him.